-Climate research has so far been focusing most of its attention on the impacts from higher mean temperatures worldwide.
-According to a new research review this has limited our understanding on how climate variability, such as heat waves or flooding, will impact the farming system, both now and in the future.
+Most climate research focuses on the impacts of higher mean temperatures.
+But this may be limiting our understanding of how climate variability, which causes heat waves and flooding, will impact the farming system, both now and in the future.

 At this stage, climate science is not able to tell us a great deal about how the agriculture sector will be affected by an increasingly variable climate.
-But despite little progress, there are still a number of things scientists can do to not only advance the research on climate variability but also to support communities adapt to climate change.
-This was argued in a newly released review, “Climate variability and vulnerability to climate change”, published in Global Change Biology earlier this year.
+But despite little progress, there are still a number of things scientists can do to advance the research on climate variability and also to support communities adapt to climate change.
+This was argued in a new review, “Climate variability and vulnerability to climate change”, published in Global Change Biology earlier this year.

 By not being able to investigate both the effects, and combined impacts, of climate variability such as heat waves, intensified precipitation and flash floods and an increased global mean temperature, the full impacts of climate change on a biological and human system are seriously being underestimated, the review continues.

 As an example, the authors mention that if changes only in climatic means are taken into consideration and climate variability is ignored, projections for crop yields in parts of East Africa may be under estimated by between 4 and 27 percent, depending on the crop.